Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 please note all of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+April 7

+Although my mom was upper or mid lower class, she grew up in a place, space, culture and time.
+This was a time when men beat their wives who then joined them in beating their kids propagating a viscous (in both senses of the term) cycle.
+This was a time when priests preyed on parochial students (which I know from personal experience).
+There was definitely a double standard—a situation I am afraid we may be returning to with a razor thin political divide that even though it is about equally women, the women on each side seem to think (or don’t think) differently—especially when it comes to women’s rights.
+(As I write this, a Texas federal judge is halting the FDA approval of abortion pill mifepristone and Roe v Wade was recently overturned).
+Her father “allowed” her to go to high school even though his mates mocked him for wasting education on a girl.
+So her way out, was to get married (and work).
+  She did get married and had 4 kids: 2 older girls and then 2 boys, me being the older son.
+My mom remarked at how attentive my dad was to her while she was in the hospital with the girls but when I was borne he wasn’t.
+Rather, he was out calling all family and friends to brag “I have a son!”
+My dads name was Frank and I was supposed to take that name as a family tradition for the first born male.
+Instead she named me something different.

+My mom was dutiful but not happy and I think she got increasingly depressed as she felt trapped in her increasingly constricted situation.
+I know that she didn’t enjoy sex (at least that’s what my sister told me.
+I also know that I wasn’t breast fed, resulting in my brother being born 13 months after me.
+She slowly stopped taking care of herself, smoking more and drinking (beer) regularly and alone, reminiscent of Picasso’s The Absinthe Drinker.
+She cooked for us and was very clean, pinning her hair with Bobby pins every night before work.
+But she barely ate the food she cooked and seemed to subsist mostly on Pepsi (or Coke), tea with real lemon juice.
+She also became increasingly isolated, not wanting to see others or even talk on the phone.
+She went to church religiously (as required) but always stayed in the back of the church.
+She was a compliant but nominal catholic.

+She didn’t want to socialize or travel but rather stayed at home drinking and smoking later and later into the night.
+My dad supplied her booze and ciggies but increasingly stopped being with her during these periods.
+She became increasingly unhealthy.

+She worked until she had her first small stroke.
+My dad had retired earlier and he was looking forward to their traveling but that never really happened because of her stroke.
+She had a nearly fatal stroke while I was out of contact, moving to Chicago from Indianapolis.
+She spent several months in the hospital and then several years wheelchair bounds, right-side paralyzed and unable to speak.
+She should have faded away at home but my dad freaked out when she became comatose.
+I took her to the ER where she was hospitalized, dying of urosepsis a few hours later.
+She died about 10 months after Alex was borne.
+Winston never met her.

+I wish life had been much better and more fair to her.
+I loved her and she deserved so much more.
+She wanted to be a nurse or a teacher…I’m not sure she wanted to be a parent.
+I am mostly sad when I think about her life.

 April 6

 You can't go home again, said Thomas Wolfe--but you can retrieve the past by writing about it.
 (Margaret Atwood)